 Sure there are things that some of us might not like, like having to start 10 years earlier, higher premium amount and more…

-But in all fairness, CareShield Life gives us higher payout that will increase over time.
+But in all fairness, CareShield Life will provide us higher monthly benefit that increases over time.

 And if you have seen our calculations above, the return on premium (%) is actually higher than those of Eldershield.